MicrosoftDocs/Viva/Viva/insights/advanced/introduction-to-advanced-insights.md

 #### Privacy settings

-Viva Insights admins use **Privacy settings** to determine what data your organization wants to exclude from analysis and what data can be visible for advanced insights.
+Use [**Privacy settings**](setup-maint/setup.md#customize-privacy-settings) to set the minimum group size, prevent sensitive keywords from appearing in any place that uses Viva Insights data, and allow end-users to opt out.
 To learn more about how Viva Insights keeps personal data private, refer to [Privacy](./privacy/privacy.md).

 ## Related topics